EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 ### Accessing a channel in a function

-When we want to refer to the channel as an argument of a function, it is the data type of the channel must be indicated.
+When we want to refer to the channel as an argument of a function, it is necessary to indicate the data type of the channel.

 ```go
 func say(text string, c chan string) {}